Kurento/kurento/source/tutorials/java/tutorial-one2many.rst

 Java - One to many video call
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This web application consists on an one to one video call using `WebRTC`:term: technology.
+This web application consists on a one-to-many video call using `WebRTC`:term: technology.
 In other words, it is an implementation of a video broadcasting web application.